sadeq220/docs/smalltalk/README.md

 > nil: refers to an object used as the value of a variable when
 > no other object is appropriate .
 Variables that have not been otherwise initialized refer to nil.

+A class's name automatically becomes the name of a globally shared variable.
+The value of that variable is the object representing the class.
+Since class names are the names of shared variables, they must be capitalized.

+A `protocol description` lists the messages in the instances' message interface.
+describes *what* functionality, not *how* it is implemented.

 ### References
 - [Smalltalk-80: The Language and its Implementation](https://dl.acm.org/doi/book/10.5555/273)